 MyPanera offers loyalty program members exclusive invitations, experiential opportunities like baking with Panera bakers, preview tastings of new menu items, as well as recipes, cooking tips and surprises such as a free bakery-cafe menu item.
 The program becomes increasingly personalized as a member frequents Panera and spends more time in the program.

 Qdoba Rewards is a program designed to show appreciation to loyal guests.
-Guests pick up a card at any Qdoba location, register it online and start earning points by using their card with their next purchase.
+Guests pick up a restaurant rewards card at any Qdoba location, register it online and start earning points by using their card with their next purchase.
 Guests receive a free entree each time their account reaches 1000 points.
-Guests also get a special birthday gift and exclusive member only offers.
+Guests also get a special birthday gift and exclusive member-only offers.

 The Palm Club members receive Club Points every time they visit The Palm that can be redeemed for special rewards ranging from a complimentary dessert to a weekend getaway for two.
 Customers pay a one-time fee of $25 for their membership and receive a $25 gift card towards their next Palm meal or happy hour bar visit.
 Members also receive the newsletter, Just Rewards, an insider’s guide to The Palm featuring the latest news plus members only offers and events.